sdnfv/openNetVM/docs/Install.md

 7. Configuring environment post reboot
 --
-After a reboot, you can configure your environment again (load kernel modules and bind the NIC) by running the [environment setup script][environment].
+After a reboot, you can configure your environment again (load kernel modules and bind the NIC) by running the [environment setup script](../scripts/enviroment.sh).

 Also, please double check if the environment variables from [step 3](#3-set-up-environment) are initialized.
 If they are not, please go to [step 3](#3-set-up-environment)